Dynamsoft/web-twain-ASP.NET-Core/wwwroot/lib/dwt/Readme.txt

 - addon/dynamsoft.upload.js
 This file contains the functionalities of the Dynamsoft Upload Module.
 You're not supposed to change it without consulting the Dynamsoft Support Team.

-- dynamsoft.webtwain.addon.camera.js
+- src/dynamsoft.webtwain.activex.js
-This file contains the functionalities of the Camera addon.
-You're not supposed to change it without consulting the Dynamsoft Support Team.
+This file contains the functionalities of the ActiveX edition

-- src/dynamsoft.imagecore-1.7.x.wasm & dynamsoft.imageio-1.7.x.wasm & dynamsoft.imageio.js & dynamsoft.imageio_wasm-1.7.x.js & dynamsoft.imageProc-1.7.x.wasm & dynamsoft.imageProc-sn-1.7.x.wasm & dynamsoft.crypto-1.7.x.wasm & dynamsoft.lts.js
-These files contain functionalities for image input & output + decode & encode.

-- src/dynamsoft.pdfReader-1.7.x.wasm & dynamsoft.pdfWriter-1.7.x.wasm & dynamsoft.pdfReader_wasm-1.7.x.js
-These files contain functionalities for PDF reading & writing.

-- src/dynamsoft.viewer.css & dynamsoft.viewer.js
+- src/dynamsoft.webtwain.viewer.css & dynamsoft.webtwain.viewer.js
 These files are for buidling the UI of the Dynamic Web TWAIN library

 - src/dynamsoft.webtwain.css